Arron-dong/LSRE--2016-PuLeYing-/Seminars/seminarnotes2.md

 It considers the degree of market share and market growth and helps identify where best to use resources to maximize profit from a product management perspective.
 The Boston Matrix describes the impact of market share and market growth on businesses by using four categories:
 Dogs: Low market share and low market growth problems.
+The usual marketing advice is to remove any dogs from your product portfolio as they are a drain on resources.
+However, some can generate ongoing revenue with little cost.

-Cash cows: High market share in low growing market Question marks: Low market share in a high growing market
+Cash cows: High market share in low growing market Milk these products as much as possible without killing the cow!.
+Often mature, well established products.

+Question marks: Low market share in a high growing market Named this, as it’s not known if they will become a star or drop into the dog quadrant.
+These products often require significant investment to push them into the star quadrant.
+The challenge is that a lot of investment may be required to get a return.

 Stars: High market share in a high growing market
+Can be the market leader though require ongoing investment to sustain.
+They generate more ROI than other product categories.

+The apparent implication of its four-quadrant form is that there should be balance of products or services across all four quadrants.

 (from wikipia and reference Hax A C, Majluf N S. The use of the growth-share matrix in strategic planning[J].)